practical-python-org/ZorakBot/README.md

 # ZorakBot
-ZorakBot is the House bot of the Practical Python discord server.
+ZorakBot is the House bot of the Practical Python discord server, which was designed to be the standalone bot in the Server.
+Zorak uses Py-Cord with cogged slash commands, and ties into a Mongo Database.
+The bot features reaction roles, a points system, full server logging, spam prevention and raid protection.

 Zorak is developed with features by the community.
 Anyone from our server can contribute.

-Zorak uses PyCord and slash commands.
-Currently, the bot is "fun" and utility heavy, Admin features are planned.

 # Commands and Features
 ### Help